trumanmiller20/Yahtzee-Project/README.md

 ![Image](https://play-lh.googleusercontent.com/kLiKCprLfkZnaJ4fh3jevhE9TZJ8Nogngl1BgF8aBnxSnsp1sBvTKP6jfd8CykjMUVA)
 # **YAHTZEE**
 ## Table of Contents:
+1) Motivation
-1) Game Description
+2) Game Description
-2) Technologies Used
+3) Technologies Used
-3) Credits
+4) Credits
 ***
+### ***Motivation***
+I was motivated to create this simple Javascript Yahtzee by my nephew's love for the game.
+***
 ### ***Description:***
 Yahtzee is a dice game based on Poker.
-The object of the game is to roll certain combinations of numbers with five dice.
-Each round the player has three opportunities to throw five dice, attempting to achieve a good combination of numbers with different combinations producing different scores.
-While luck plays a role in Yahtzee, strategy can make a significant difference.
+Each round the player has three opportunities to roll five dice, utilizing strategy to determine which dice to hold, and which to re-roll.
+Different combinations produce different scoring options which, when selected, return a score value that is added to the player's "Grand Total".
+The game is over when all scoring options have been exhausted.
+While luck does plays a large role in Yahtzee, strategy can make a significant difference!
 ***
 ### ***Technologies Used***
 * HTML